YacineOuhrouche/Circuits_Repo/BJT_Circuits/DCDC_Converter/README.md

 - The **diode becomes forward-biased**, providing a path for current.
 - The **capacitor smooths the output voltage**, reducing ripple.

 ---
+### Why the Output Voltage Can Be Higher or Lower
+-The buck-boost converter is unique because it inverts the polarity of the output voltage, meaning the output is negative with respect to the input.
+The voltage conversion ratio is given by:
+- V_out =  -V_In/(1-D)
+- If D > 0.5 (boost mode)
+- If D < 0.5 (Cuck mode)

+---
 **📷 **Schematic Diagram:****